Pune cops couldn't prevent blast in own backyard

-The bike on which the bomb was planted belonged to a policeman and was stolen from the district court; it was parked on the premises of a police station, in an area where common citizens aren’t allowed to park
+The bike on which bomb was planted belonged to a policeman and was stolen from the district court; it was parked on the premises of a police station, an area where common citizens aren’t allowed to park

 The Centre may decline to call it a terrorist act and the police can continue to be vague and say that they are exploring all angles, but yesterday’s low-intensity explosion has blasted the reputation of the security apparatus, and especially the cops, to shreds.